 The final treatment in the carbon fibre making process is sizing.
 During this process, the fibres are coated to protect them from damage during winding and weaving.

 Once they are protected, the very fine fibres are then wound onto cylinders called bobbins.
 The bobbins are loaded into a spinning machine and the fibres are twisted into yarns.
-The carbon fibre yarns can then be weaved together to form a useable carbon fibre product.
+The carbon fibre yarns can then be weaved together to form a usable carbon fibre product.

 Traditionally, to turn carbon fibre into a useable, strong and permanent shape, the woven carbon fibre would be laid over a mould, coated with stiff resin or plastic and then heat-cured to form a solid shape.